gramineproject/gsc/Examples/java-spring-boot/README.md

                 -d gsc-openjdk-11-java-spring-boot
         ```

-      * To run the image on a customized port using an environment variable, i.e. 9080,
+      * To run the image on a customized port using an environment variable, i.e. 9080
-      run the following command (the application may take a while to load):
+      (the application may take a while to load):

         ```bash
         $ docker run --rm --device=/dev/sgx_enclave \